5 Steps to Deploying an Application Environment using CloudShell and CircleCI

 In the backend, the workflow calls the CloudShell REST API to trigger the deployment of a sandbox environment, based on the blueprint name and optional parameters.
 Similarly, once the test is complete, the sandbox environment is terminated and the infrastructure reset to its initial state.

 Both CircleCI and Quali offer direct synchronization with GitHub for version control of projects and blueprints respectively, which makes it very convenient for any developer already familiar with this popular platform.

 Step 4: Run the Project

 Run the project created in the previous step from the CircleCI UI, or automatically based on the latest code merge to the Master branch.

 Step 5: Support Blue-green Deployment

 What’s next?
-Develop the support for the production use case with blue-green deployment upgrades, based on CloudShell Colony fully integrated API.
+Develop the support for the production use case with blue-green deployment upgrades, based on CloudShell fully integrated API.
 Since Orbs are all open source, we are looking for candidates in the community to pick up where we left off.
-All you need to do is to sign up for a free trial.
 Turns out it’s a great timing with the HacktoberFest event organized by our partner CircleCI.